tjumm/tjumm.github.io/_pages/home.md

 </div>

-We have published articles at many top conferences and journals in the field of computer vision, such as ACM MM, AAAI, IJCAI, T-IP etc. We have also achieved good results in many competitions, the 1st in the Large Scale Movie Description Challenge (LSMDC 2017), 2nd in Video to Language Challenge (2017) hosted by Microsoft Research Asia and 3rd in the first Large Scale Image Retrieval Competition organized by Alibaba (2015) etc.
+We have published papers on leading journals and conferences of multimedia, computer vision, machine learning, and artificial intelligence, such as IEEE TIP, IEEE TNNLS, IEEE TMM, IEEE TCSVT, IEEE TCYB, ACM MM, CVPR, AAAI, IJCAI, etc. We also got winner records in main technical challenges such as the Champion of the Large Scale Movie Description Challenge (LSMDC 2017, joint with ICCV 2017) and the Runner-up of the 2nd MSR Large-Scale Video to Language Challenge (Honorable Mention Award of Grand Challenge @ ACM MM 2017).

  **We are  looking for passionate new PhD students and Master students to join the team !** <br>
 If you are interested, contect <i>professor [Yahong Han](http://cs.tju.edu.cn/faculty/hanyahong/index.html)</i>